green-fox-academy/rdi-company-test/README.md

 - The available time is 100 minutes
 - Don't worry if you can't finish everything.
 Try to do as much as possible.
-- You might not use any kind of help(internet, other people, etc..).
+- You may not use any kind of help (internet, other people, etc...).
 Try to imagine that you are taking this test offline on a paper.
-- You might not ask questions during the test
+- You may not ask questions during the test

 ## Tips and tricks